 Applied Data Science

-Students will take 12 hours from the following courses as part of their applied data science core:
+Students will take the following courses as part of their applied data science core:

-Students will take 6 credit hours and work with the program advisor to identify a specialization field.
+Students will work with the program advisor to identify a specialization field.
 These courses must be approved by the program coordinator and the department in which the courses are located.